 What are the signup bonuses?

 Both STACK and KOHO offer bonuses when you start using their cards.
 I am no longer an affiliate with STACK, so there are no rewards through links in this post.
 Some affiliate links will offer a $5 bonus.

 KOHO’s signup bonus and process is a bit different.
 When you sign up using code HALFBANKED, you’ll get an extra 1% cash back for your first three months of spending.
 You’ll be able to cash out those rewards at any point, as soon as you earn them, so if you’ve got more than $500 to spend over the next few months, you’ll earn more in cashback than you would with the $5 bonus from STACK.

 If all of these feature breakdowns still has you scratching your head, here’s my review of which prepaid card is right for the two main use cases you might be considering.

-If you travel a lot, spend frequently with companies who participate in the rewards program, or have a lot of friends who already use it, I recommend using STACK.
+If you travel a lot, spend frequently with companies who participate in the rewards program, or have a lot of friends who already use it, STACK might be a better fit, but I no longer recommend it after a poor experience with them losing my savings goal in the app.
 No foreign exchange fees without paying an annual fee is unique to them, and they make it dead-simple to split the bill with other STACK users—but they don’t offer a flat rate of cashback, so if you’re mostly spending locally, the perks aren’t as useful.